dshea89/HRLPlus/README.md

 <https://isabelle.in.tum.de/website-Isabelle2009-1/dist/Isabelle/doc/nitpick.pdf>

 If Isabelle is neither able to prove the conjecture using Sledgehammer nor able to disprove the conjecture using Nitpick, then the conjecture remains open.

+##### Using with HRLPlus

+The following steps must be done ***before*** clicking the `Load` button to load domain files!

+To enable Isabelle as an option for proving theorems, click on the `Proof` button at the bottom of the GUI.
+At the bottom the new window, you will see a section called `Other Provers`.
+In the top row, enter `0` in the `Try Position` column and enter `Isabelle` in the `Prover Name` column.
+(Note that the `Try Position` value is an ordering for how provers in that table should be attempted, so if you had multiple provers in the table and wanted another one to be used first, then you would set Isabelle to 1 while setting the other prover to 0, and so on for subsequent provers.)

 *More details on how to set up the Isabelle prover in the HRLPlus GUI are coming soon™*